 - The test has to be booked in advance and preferably performed in working hours.

-An aseptic non-touch technique (ANTT) should be employed throughout the procedure, whether it is performed peripherally or utilising a central venous access device (CVAD) (Rationale 4).
+An aseptic non-touch technique (ANTT) should be employed throughout the procedure, whether it is performed using peripheral access or a central venous access device (CVAD) (Rationale 4).

 - Suspicion of reduced renal function, eg a raised plasma creatinine and children with a progressive renal disease (Rationale 5).